kelvinc6/profcheck/README.md

 # ProfCheck

-A lightweight extension to find the instructor name(s) for a course on a school's course explorer, and displays their rating as well as their RMP link directly in the page.
+An extension to find the instructor name(s) for a course on a school's course explorer, and displays their rating as well as their RMP link directly in the page.

-This extension is fast and up-to-date, as it queries the Rate My Professors database directly.
+This extension is fast and up-to-date, as it queries the Rate My Professors database instead of web scraping.

 Supported schools: